 I was born in Kettering, Ohio, and moved to Lynchburg, Virginia, when I was 12.
 I guess I’m a Midwestener and a Southerner, but I have maintained my “mainstream” American accent and dialect, if there is such a thing.
 I took to Spanish during my freshman year in high school, and as a junior was one of 60 chosen to attend the Governor’s Spanish Academy.
 After graduation, I studied in Las Rozas, Spain, for a year, and was hired by a marketing communications firm as a translator during my sophomore year in college.
 My parents divorced soon after, but I got married and moved to Danville, Virginia.
 We are now a family of three, and I am self employed.

 Owning a house and living in what we called “the wasteland of Virginia” had taken a toll, and we relocated to Fredericksburg, Virginia, in 2016.
 My wife is an early childhood special education teacher with Stafford County Public Schools.
-It’s her 24th year as a Virginia teacher; ADHD has its benefits, too.
-In 2017, our son received his Applied Jewelry Professional (AJP) Credential from GIA, and he is now studying to become a Registered Gemologist Appraiser (RGA) and a Candidate Member of the National Association of Jewelry Appraisers (NAJA).
+It’s her 26th year as a Virginia teacher; ADHD has its benefits, too.
+In 2017, our son received his Applied Jewelry Professional (AJP) Credential from GIA, and he is now a Registered Gemologist Appraiser (RGA) and a Candidate Member of the National Association of Jewelry Appraisers (NAJA).
 Four years ago, we adopted a pound puppy named Brady.

 Our extended family is no more or less crazy than everyone else’s.
 My parents are retired and aging; Mom’s a lonely mess, Dad’s a stubborn, überpragmatist.
 My brother’s a millennial…enough said.
 And my married in-laws are each an only child—oy vey!—with challenging personalities.